aarenson/PHPCap/docs-md/DeveloperGuide.md

 3. Get Composer.
 Composer is needed to download the development depedencies for PHPCap.
    See: https://getcomposer.org/download/.
-   You can either install the composer.phar file to the root directory of PHPCap (the ..gitignore file is set to ignore this file), or install it globally at the system or account level.
+   You can either install the composer.phar file to the root directory of PHPCap (the .gitignore file is set to ignore this file), or install it globally at the system or account level.
 4. Install PHPCap's development dependencies: